JastinXyz/withcoding.me/README.md

 Free subdomain for everyone. **CNAME** Only.
 We as a provider are not responsible for anything that happens.
 We do not hesitate to delete website subdomains related to negative things!

+This domain is valid until **Feb 19, 2023** (I don't know what to do with this domain so I made this project).

 Have a question or have a problem?
 Just open the [issue](https://github.com/JastinXyz/withcoding.me/issues) in this repo!

 # Add your free subdomain.